git-afsantos/haros-hypothesis-test-gen/README.md

-# haros-hypothesis-test-gen
+# haros-plugin-pbt-gen
-HAROS plugin to generate Hypothesis tests from HPL specifications
+HAROS plugin to generate Property-based tests from HPL specifications